Tagan516/swe3643-spring2024-project/README.md

 references the CalculationResult class to return an object type that is more usable.
 The CalculatorEngineUnitTests project contains a class CalculatorFunctionUnitTests that references the CalculatorFunctions class for testing.
-The CalculatorWebApp project contains a single blazor page Calculator that references the CalculatorFunctions class to perform calculations with user input.
+The CalculatorWebApp project contains a single blazor page Calculator that references the CalculatorFunctions class to request calculations from the CalculatorFunctions class.
 The CalculatorEndToEndTests project contains the EndToEndTests class that references the Calculator blazor page through a headless browser to perform end to end testing.

 ![Project Architecture Diagram](/ReadmeAssets/CalculatorWebAppArchitecture_TaganWilliamson.png "Project Architecture Diagram")